saghul/evergreen-requests/README.rst

 evergreen-requests
 ==================

-This module contains an asynchronous replica of ``requests``, API to be used together with evergreen, allowing you to make asynchronous HTTP requests easily.
+This module contains an asynchronous replica of the ``requests`` API to be used together with evergreen, allowing you to make asynchronous HTTP requests easily.

 All API methods return a ``Request`` instance (as opposed to ``Response``).
 A list of